 - Recovering from a hangover and the effects of drinking too much

 If you can relate to any of the above, there’s a good chance that you have a problem.
 It would be difficult not to notice these signs of alcoholism in a woman you’re close to.
 This vicious cycle will wreak havoc on her life.
 An addicted woman may spend most of her time managing her problem with alcohol.
 She will slowly have less and less time for once-pleasurable activities and for those around her.
-It’s not unusual for many alcoholics to disappear for days at a time because they were drinking.
-In fact, many women will drink alone.
-Is drinking alone a sign of alcoholism?
-It may be if the individual is only focused on that and if it happens often.
+It’s not unusual for many individuals to disappear for days at a time because they were drinking.

 4. Cravings to Drink

-One of the symptoms of alcoholism is that the addicted individual will experience intense cravings to drink.
-These urges may make women struggling with alcoholism feel restless.
+One of the symptoms of AUD is that the addicted individual will experience intense cravings to drink.
+These urges may make women struggling with alcohol addiction feel restless.
 Sure, many people occasionally enjoy a drink, but women with an alcohol problem will feel that they need to drink.
 If they don’t, they may feel empty, anxious, depressed, hollow, or down.
 You may notice that someone struggling with an alcohol addiction will make excuses to celebrate every time you’re with them.

 Fortunately, there are now many different alcohol addiction treatment plans that help ease cravings.
 Alcohol detox is particularly helpful and essential to sobriety.
 Medication-assisted treatment rebalances neurochemical levels in the brain.
-This makes it easier for alcoholics to stop thinking about liquor.
-Alcohol detox programs use many different types of medications.
-Some of the more popular ones include acamprosate and aripiprazole.
+This makes it easier for people struggling with addiction to stop thinking about drinking.

 This can lead to resentment or cause issues among family and friends.
 Recovering alcoholics will usually later realize the damage they’ve done to those they love.
 They may have strained relationships.
 This is why many alcohol rehab centers offer family programs, family therapy, and counseling.